TULiberalArts/Liberal-Studies/pages/home.md

     <div class="row row-wide">
       <div class="col m12 l4">{% include cards/card2-image.html
         title="Questions?"
-        content="Our FAQ's got you covered."
-        image=""
+        content="How will this help you in your current job?
+How do you earn credits for your work experience?
+Our FAQ's got you covered." image=""
         button-link="/resources/frequently-asked-questions"
         button-text="Learn More" %}